mlswg/mls-architecture/draft-ietf-mls-architecture.md

 it is later compromised.

-MLS partially defends against this problem by active members including freshness.
+MLS partially defends against this problem by active members including new keying material.
 However, not much can be done on the inactive side especially in the case where the client has not processed messages.

 > **Recommendation:** Mandate key updates from clients that are not otherwise